Parliamentary.ai

 Description

-The Commons rejected the amendment primarily because it would lead to increased public spending, without providing a detailed breakdown of the costs involved.
+The Commons rejected the amendment because it would increase public spending, without providing further details on the reasoning.

 Government Spending